Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Methodology

 For each inconsistent state update vulnerability, we thoroughly analyze the full source code (which is available through GitHub platform), code comments, bug reports, and fix suggestions of the relevant contracts to fully understand the root causes for the vulnerabilities, the effective fix strategies for the vulnerabilities, and the exploitation methods for the vulnerabilities.
 To minimize our own subjective judgment, each vulnerability is analyzed independently by two authors of the paper.
 Subsequently, we classify and describe the vulnerabilities in three dimensions: the root cause, the fix strategy, and the exploitation method.
 It is worth mentioning that our researchers have at least 3 years of experience in Solidity smart contract development and research.

-The manual check is in particular composed of three phases.
+The manual check is in particular composed of two phases.
 In the first phase, two independent authors of the paper derive an initial result after the analysis.
+After the classification, the Cohen’s kappa coefficient is calculated \cite{cohen1960coefficient}, which is a statistic for measuring inter-rater reliability for qualitative items.
+The Cohen’s kappa coefficients are 0.82, 0.84, and 0.88 for the results about the root cause, the fix strategy, and the exploitation method respectively, suggesting that the agreement rate is good.
 In the second phase, the two authors compare the initial results derived, have a discussion about the disagreements, and refine their initial results according to the outcome of the discussion (\emph{i.e.}, the consensus that has been reached).
-In the third phase, based on the refined results, the Cohen’s kappa coefficient is calculated.
-Note that this process has been widely used by existing works \cite{li2023understanding,10.1109/ICSE43902.2021.00019,10.1145/3434279,yuannotation}.
-The Cohen’s kappa coefficients are 0.82, 0.84, and 0.88 for the results about the root cause, the fix strategy, and the exploitation method respectively, suggesting that the agreement rate is good.
+Note that Cohen’s kappa coefficients and multi-phase manual checks have been widely used by existing works \cite{li2023understanding, ICSE43902202100019, 1011453434279, yuannotation}.